TonPlaygramBot/TonPlaygramWebApp/README.md

 - **No Telegram notifications** – confirm `npm start` is running and the bot token is valid.
 Users must interact with the bot in Telegram to receive messages.
+- **Cannot send TPC** – this happens when the API cannot verify your Telegram web app data.
+Ensure the web page was opened from your bot and that the `BOT_TOKEN` in `bot/.env` matches the token used by Telegram.

 ### Resetting the TPC wallet